voghDev/dagger2-clean-mvp-example/README.md

 # Dagger2-CLEAN-MVP Example

 Sample project with the first steps of my approach to Android CLEAN architecture, based on elegant solutions from respected developers.
-Features a ListView containing users, obtained from randomuser API.
+Features a List of users, obtained from randomuser API.
 Some of the aspects covered on this project are:

 * Dependency Injection using [Dagger2][6].